 One major base factor involves state requirements.
 Each state has its own minimum requirements for auto insurance.
-Depending on your location, you should know the necessary, required amounts, which are typically for bodily injury and property damage coverage.
+Depending on your location, you should know the necessary, required amounts, which are typically for liability car insurance.
 These limits are adjustable as long as the state requirements are met.

 - Financial Situation

 What’s your financial picture?
 That’s something you should consider before changing up your limits.
 Depending on your finances, there are different options that may work out best for you.
 For example, if you have a high net worth, it may be in your best interest to raise your car insurance limits.
 If you keep your limits at the minimum level and are ever involved in a damaging collision, the other driver may go after your assets once your insurance limits are surpassed.
 In such a situation, you’d be much better off with higher liability coverage so that you can protect your assets.
 However, if you aren’t concerned about protecting such property, you could keep your liability limit lower and pay a more affordable rate.

 - Driving History and Behavior